Red apple clipart

 Used to build proteins, these organic compounds contain an amino group (-NH2) and a carboxyl group (-COOH).
 The above diagram shows its general structure, whre R is the side chain functional group that distinguishes one amino acid from another.

 The body assembles proteins it needs from amino acids, using information encoded in genes.
-Proteins are needed to build muscle, make enzymes (catalyze chemical reactions) in, for example,. metabolism and DNA replication and transcription).
-Structural proteins provide rigidity to such as the fibrous proteins collagen and elastin for connective tissue such as cartilage, and keratin in hair and nails.
+Proteins are needed to build muscle, make enzymes (catalyze chemical reactions) in for example, metabolism and DNA replication and transcription), transport proteins (hemoglobin Hg, albumin), defense proteins (antibodies), regulatory proteins (such as the peptide derived hormones insulin, and growth hormone, and the amino-acid derived hormones MELATONIN, thyroxine, and adrenalin) and structural proteins, which provide rigidity to such as the fibrous proteins collagen, and elastin for connective tissue such as cartilage, and keratin in hair and nails.

 Essential amino acids